 Please be advised that Mrs Arlinda Simpson our Administrator & Wife of our Executive Director & Founder went home to be with the Lord on Sunday August 19th.
 Mrs Arlinda Simpson headed up our Women's Prison Ministry and was devoted to visiting the women that are incarcerated in our Jail & Prison Sysyems.
 Mrs Simpson loved the Lord with all of her heart.
 Rest In PEACE Soldier!

 The Stabilization Aftercare Program offers assistance to Ex-Offenders & their Family members.
-Our next Stabilization Aftercare Program will be in Nashville, TN in April 2019.
+Our next Stabilization Aftercare Program will be in Muscle Shoals, AL June 2019.
 For more info please contact Black Wall Street National Administrator Ms. Denise Ragland firstname.lastname@example.org

 We are seeking partners across the country to assist us in our Stabilization Aftercare Program sponsored by Black Wall Street USA.
 Our goal is to help reduce the recidivism rate by offering counseling, housing and job placement to those reentering society after incarceration.
 For more details please contact 256-394-3306 email@example.com / firstname.lastname@example.org